Dark matter transient annihilations in the early Universe: Relic abundance

 Now we show the numerical results.
 In Fig.~\ref{fig:mDM-gd}, we show the required $g_d$ to obtain the correct relic abundance for each individual annihilation channel $A'A'$, $A'\phi$ and $\bar{f}f$ with $n=2$.
 The dashed and solid lines are from analytic and numeric calculations for $Y^{-1}$ respectively.
 They are in good agreement with each other.
 We see that the required $g_d$ for $\bar{f}f$ is much smaller than $A'A'$ and $A'\phi$.
 This is because the $s$-channel resonant enhancement $Y^{-1}_{\rm res}$ is proportional to $g_d^2$.
 By contrast, for $A'A'$ and $A'\phi$, their $Y^{-1}$ are both proportional to $g_d^4$ and do not depend on $\epsilon$.
 The required $g_d $ for $A'\phi$ is smaller than $A'A'$ due to the accidental resonant enhancement factor $m_\psi / m_\phi \gg 1$.

 In Fig.~\ref{fig:mDM-gd}, we also compare our transient results with zero temperature examples labeled as $T=0$ and drawn with thin dotted lines.
 For $A'A'$ and $A'\phi$ channels, we force $A'$ and $\phi$ to be massless.
 Unsurprisingly, the required $g_d$ is smaller for $T=0$ compared with transient annihilation for $A'A'$ channel.
 However, for $A'\phi$, the required $g_d$ increased for $T=0$ since there is no accidental resonant enhancement.
-For $\bar{f}f$, we take the fine-tuned resonant example with $m_{A',0} = 2 m_\psi$.
-The required $g_d$ decreases by a factor of a few as expected.
+For $\bar{f}f$ channel, it does not need long resonant period comparing with the normal resonant annihilation, which fine-tuned to $m_{A',0} = 2 m_\psi$ due to slightly larger $g_d$.
+This relation can be understood from the relic abundance in Eq.~(\ref{eq:Ym1fin}), which is proportional to $g_d^{-2}\kappa^{1/n}$.
+Therefore, a larger $g_d$ can compensate the shorter resonant period, which originated from the lower bound of $\kappa$.

 In Fig.~\ref{fig:Y-x-plot}, we plot $Y$ as a function of $x$ and show the evolution with all annihilation channels included.
 For the upper panel, it shows that the contribution from transient secluded annihilation $A'A'$ and $A' \phi$ dominates with large $g_d$ and can lead to the correct relic abundance.
 For the lower panel, the transient resonant annihilation $\bar{f}f$ dominates with small $g_d$.
 We show the two benchmarks with (without) cosmological evolution effects using $\sqrt{\kappa} = 100$ (0).
-Without evolution effects, the transient secluded channels are kinematically forbidden.
+Without evolution effects, the transient secluded channels are kinematically forbidden. \\